Two-cocycles give a full nonlinear parameterization of the simplest 3--3 relation: 2-cocycles parameterize 4-simplex weights

 \subsection{The ratio of $t$-components in two superisotropic operators, and double ratios of matrix~$F$ entries}

 We will obtain what can be called \emph{double ratios} of matrix entries in~\eqref{F}.
-These entries must be nonvanishing and lie in two rows and two columns, and our double ratio is by definition two of them lying on one diagonal divided by the two lying on the other, see Example~\ref{xmp:dr} below.
-Such double ratios are invariant under gauge transformations~\eqref{renorm}, and can be easily seen to determine all the entries in~\eqref{F} to within these transformations, so they are almost exactly what we can obtain from a cocycle~$\omega$ according to Theorem~\ref{th:2c}, item~\ref{i:w}.
-Here `almost exactly' means `exactly to within an arbitrariness of discrete character' which is related to possible interchanges~\eqref{interc}: an \emph{even} number of such interchanges may lead from one Gaussian exponent to another.
+These entries must be nonvanishing and lie in two rows and two columns, and our double ratio is by definition the product of two of them lying on one diagonal divided by the product of two lying on the other diagonal, see Example~\ref{xmp:dr} below.
+Such double ratios are invariant under gauge transformations~\eqref{renorm}, and can be easily seen to determine all the entries in~\eqref{F} to within these transformations, so they are almost all we can obtain from a cocycle~$\omega$ according to Theorem~\ref{th:2c}, item~\ref{i:w}.
+Here `almost' means `to within an arbitrariness of discrete character' which is related to possible interchanges~\eqref{interc}: an \emph{even} number of such interchanges may lead from one Gaussian exponent to another.

 \begin{remark} What happens with matrix~$F$~\eqref{F} under a transformation~\eqref{renorm} is of course

 \end{remark}

 As our operators~$f^{(t)}$ are proportional to the entries of column~\eqref{pFx}, the double ratios of entries in~\eqref{F} are equal to the similar double ratios of components of~$f^{(t)}$ (which makes sense as the components are proportional).